 What grants can we get for our building?

-The simplest and quickest way to get funding for minor building improvements is through Awards for All Scotland, which offers grants up to £10,000.
-Awards for All is easy to access, and can fund a great variety of organisation types and building work – from fixing up church halls to refurbishing sports clubs or social enterprises.
+The simplest and quickest way to get funding for minor building improvements is through National Lottery Awards for All Scotland, which offers grants up to £10,000.
+National Lottery Awards for All is easy to access, and can fund a great variety of organisation types and building work – from fixing up church halls to refurbishing sports clubs or social enterprises.
+As long as you can show how your community have been involved in planning what you are doing, you have a chance!
 The downside is that you’re limited to a maximum of £10,000 in any 12 month period.

 Can we get more than £10,000?

 If your building is owned and run by the local community…

 …or will be, then our Community Assets fund might be able to help, with grants up to £1M.
 But there’s a lot of competition for these grants, so we’ll only fund projects that strongly address local disadvantage and inequality.
 This fund will close to new applicants in October 2019 – read our blog for more details.